Home || Search || Buying || Selling || My Account || ShootersVerified || Register

 5. Make payment and delivery arrangements with the seller.
 Be sure the shipment is insured.

-6. The dealer will ship the firearm or other item to your FFL holder or to you, as appropriate by law.
+6. The seller will ship the firearm or other item to your FFL holder or to you, as appropriate by law.
 If a firearm was purchased, sellers typically allow at least a three-day inspection period to begin when you receive the firearm.
 Be sure to discuss the details with the seller;

 7. Upon receipt, inspect your new purchase.